dealingwith/daniel-industries/_posts/2020-08-24-leaders-let-it-go.md

 > My litmus test for effective leadership: any room that you enter should have more certainty and a firmer plan by the time that you leave it.
 Good leaders can walk into a situation where people have lost track of their goals and get everyone aligned on a clear path forward.
 They remove unimportant details, distill complex situations to their essence, and get the right decision-maker to make a call--even if it’s not them.
 They’re able to not only stop bad plans before it’s too late, but get them moving again in the right direction.

-> The fancier your title, the more you must avoid causing chaos.
+> **The fancier your title, the more you must avoid causing chaos.
 If Bob the Intern frantically flip-flops on the plan for his summer project, people will patiently help him towards a good path and perhaps make sure he has less caffeine tomorrow.
-If Bob the CEO flip-flops on his strategy, people will capsize the ship trying to enact his will.
+If Bob the CEO flip-flops on his strategy, people will capsize the ship trying to enact his will.**

+(emphasis mine)

 And [this tweet](https://twitter.com/staysaasy/status/1290454870261223424):